 Mugwort, Artemisia vulgaris, is an herb that grows widely in the northeast.
-To some, it's a pesky weed, cropping up in gardens and lawns, spreading faster than a jack rabbit across a hot iron skillet.
-In fact, mugwort is easily one of the most prevalent weeds growing along the roadsides here in the Northeast.
+In fact, mugwort is easily one of the most prevalent weeds growing along the roadsides.

-But, as with most weeds, if you get to know her you'll realize how valuable she is to have around.
+But, as with most weeds, if you get to know it you'll realize how valuable it is to have around.

-Mugwort is part of the asteracea family (the same as dandelion, chamomile, artichoke, and many other familiar plants...it's a big family!).
+Mugwort is part of the asteracea family (the same as dandelion, daisy, chamomile, artichoke, and many other familiar plants...it's a big family!).
 The leaves are deeply lobed, alternate, and pale as moonlight underneath.
-Both the undersides of the leaves and the stem are covered in a soft fuzzy down.
-The stems can appear reddish.
+Both the undersides of the leaves and the stem are covered in a soft, fuzzy down.
+The stems can appear reddish, especially as the plant gets older.

-In my experience, mugwort can grow about 6-8 feet tall.
-Its tiny greenish-white flowers bloom from July to the end of summer.
+Mugwort can grow about 2-5 feet tall.
+Its tiny greenish-white flowers bloom late in the summer, usually around August where I am.
 The whole plant has a delicious, spicy scent, and the leaves are very tasty (though possibly a tad bitter for some).

 Lore and Spiritual Uses